About Club Volleyball

 • All athletes must register online before attending tryouts.

-• In addition to registering with our Club for tryouts, athletes must register through the Ontario Volleyball Association’s Member Registration System (MRS) as a tryout athlete (open Sept.
-1).
+• In addition to registering with our Club for tryouts, athletes must register through the Ontario Volleyball Association’s Member Registration System (MRS) as a tryout athlete (new season opens on September 1st each year).

 • Tryouts fees apply and will be announced with the tryout schedule.

-• Some teams may record athlete statistics (height, reach, vertical jump, etc) at tryouts and take an athlete’s headshot to help coaches accurately identify athletes when making their decisions.
+• Some teams may record athlete statistics (height, reach, vertical jump, etc) at tryouts and take an athlete’s headshot to help coaches accurately identify athletes.

 • Players being offered a spot on a team will receive a written offer as well as a deadline (24 to 72 hours) to accept their offer.